jcreason/brewninja/README.md

 BrewNinja
 =========

+Copyright © 2013 Jarett Creason

+This work is available under the "GPLv3" licence.
+Please see the file `COPYING` in this distribution for licence terms.

 BrewNinja is a Java project to automate the temperature control for the burners on on our [Brutus 10](http://www.alenuts.com/Alenuts/brutus.html) homebrewing stand.
 The project is setup to run on a [Raspberry Pi](http://www.raspberrypi.org/) and work with a custom fabricated BrewNinja board to control relays and read in information.
 The relays control propane flow to valves and turn on and off pumps.
 Temperature data is read in using waterproof [DS18B20's](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing) sensors attached to a one wire interface.

+<i>This project is still in active development</i>

 ##How to Run
 BrewNinja must compile and run on real Raspberry Pi hardware.